jashort/clexp/README.md

     clexp.py total 2013 12
 (shows the total amount spent in December 2013)

+    clexp detail
+(Shows total spent for each category for all time)

+    clexp detail 2013 12
+(Shows total spent for each category for December 2013)

     clexp.py totals
 (shows the total amount spent by month)